Transfer Application Procedure

 Each transfer student's transcript from the other law school will be evaluated to determine whether the student has completed the courses required of a Stanford Law School student in the first year.
 To the extent that a student has not completed those requirements, his or her offer of admission will set forth the required courses that must be completed.

-Candidates applying for fall 2013 transfer admission must submit the following documents:
+Candidates applying for Fall 2015 transfer admission must submit the following documents:

 - Application for Admission.
 Applicants are required to complete the entire application form and submit it electronically through LSAC.
-The transfer application will become available on March 15, 2013.
-The deadline to apply is June 14, 2013.
+The deadline to apply is June 15, 2015.

 - Application Fee.
 The application fee of $100 must be submitted by credit card through LSAC.
 The fee may be waived in cases of extreme personal hardship.
 Applicants who are unable to pay the fee should review the SLS Fee Waiver Application Instructions, complete the SLS Application Fee Waiver form and submit it to the Office of Admissions.
-Please allow up to two weeks for a decision regarding your fee waiver request.
-Applicants should allow sufficient time for our office to process the fee waiver request so that the application is transmitted by the stated deadline of June 14.
+Please allow 5-7 business days for a decision regarding your fee waiver request.
+Applicants should allow sufficient time for our office to process the fee waiver request so that the application is transmitted by the stated deadline of June 15.

 - Resume.
 Stanford requires a one–to–two page resume describing your academic, extracurricular, and professional activities.
 The resume must be submitted electronically with your electronic application.